Malaysia in crisis as Mahathir rejects new PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KUALA LUMPUR: Malaysia’s political crisis deepened on Saturday after 94-year-old Mahathir Mohamad rejected a decision by the king to pick his rival as the next prime minister, insisting he had enough backing to return to the role.
+KUALA LUMPUR: Malaysia´s political crisis deepened Saturday after 94-year-old Mahathir Mohamad rejected a decision by the king to pick his rival as the next prime minister, insisting he had enough backing to return to the role.

 The victory of Muhyiddin and his coalition, which is dominated by the country´s ethnic Malay Muslim majority, was a shock as Mahathir had appeared to be in the lead, and it sparked widespread public anger.
 Not only does the win remove a democratically elected government but it also signals the return to power of the United Malays National Organisation (UMNO), the scandal-plagued party of disgraced ex-leader Najib Razak.